top of page

 Source: GR No. 21/2021.

-Approval of KKPR for business activities is given if the RDTR is not yet available at the location of the planned space utilization activity.
-Additionally, approval of KKPR for business activities is also provided for space utilization in the forest areas that have changed in purposes and functions and have not been included in RDTR.
+The approval of KKPR for business activities is will be given if the RDTR is not yet available at the location of the planned space utilization activity.
+Additionally, the approval of KKPR for business activities is also provided for space utilization in the forest areas that have undergone changes in its purposes and functions, and have not been included in RDTR.
 Approval of KKPR for business activities shall be applied through the OSS system in the following stages:

 Issuance of Approval of KKPR for Business Activities Procedures